TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

 Usage in the backend
 ====================

-For each form in the BE (or link that changes some data), create a token and insert is as a hidden form element.
+For each form in the backend (or link that changes some data), create a token and insert is as a hidden form element.
 The name of the form element does not matter; you only need it to get the form token for verifying it.

 .. code-block:: php